 With regard to the associate Tecnica Group S.p.A., the recoverable amount was determined in the fair value configuration on the basis of the multiple EV/EBITDA 2021 (using the 2021 forecast approved by the company's Board of Directors), as this approach is more conservative with respect to the figure contained in the 2022 budget.
 In particular, reference was made to the EV/EBITDA multiple implicit in the option to repurchase the investment held by the controlling shareholder, after verifying that this multiple was lower than the current market multiples referring to a sample of comparable listed companies.
-Since the fair value of the investment, there is no evidence of impairment loss of the investment.
+Since the fair value of the investment estimated on the basis of this multiple is significantly higher than the carrying amount of the investment, there is no evidence of impairment loss of the investment.
 The sensitivity analysis carried out indicates that even in the event of significant changes (-20%) in the EBITDA or reference multiple used, there would be no evidence of impairment.